 Have an afternoon?

-In addition to your tour of the Capitol or exploration of Exhibition Hall, stop by the Visitor Galleries of the chambers of the House of Representatives and Senate.
+Stop by the Visitor Galleries of the chambers of the House of Representatives and the Senate.
 If Congress is in session, you might see legislative history being made!
 Passes are required and may be obtained from your Representative or Senators.
-International visitors may inquire about passes at the House or Senate Appointment desks in the Capitol Visitor Center.
+International visitors may inquire about passes at the House or Senate Appointment Desks in the Capitol Visitor Center.

 Make a day of it!